SolidDesignNet/j1939scanner/README.md

 **STATUS: pre-initial release.
 I'm still getting the foundation down.**

-Currently, the tool opens a hardcoded RP1210 device, collects packets onto a broadcast channel, logs them from another thread, loads the J1939DA and displays a table.
+Currently, the tool opens a hardcoded RP1210 device, collects packets onto a broadcast channel, logs them from another thread, loads the J1939DA and displays a table with searching and sorting.

 Next steps:
-1. Packaging for distribution (need to include GTK DLLs).
+1. Allow user to select RP1210 driver and save in preferences.
-2. Display a table of broadcast signals.
+2. Allow user to select J1939DA location and save in preferences.
-3. J1939 table searching (because it's too big for Excel)
+3. Make initial release build.
 4. Fault table.
 5. On Request signals.